Rowan-CP/Travel-Inspiration-Helper/README.md

-# Travel-Inspiration-Helper
+# Travel Inspiration Helper
 ✈️Find your next dream destination—and the flight to take you there!

 This project comes with two main programs:

-Travel Inspiration Helper – A tool for when you've got the travel bug and some vacation time, but you’re not sure where to go.
+Flight Inspiration – A tool for when you've got the travel bug and some vacation time, but you’re not sure where to go.
 It takes some basic input from the user, suggests a list of possible destinations, lets you pick one, and then pulls up flights to that location.

 Flight Search – A more focused search tool.
 Here, you provide specific details (like origin & destination airports, dates, and passenger info), and it returns all the flights that match your criteria — kind of like a simplified version of Google Flights!